 Vans usually converted to UV Express services, such as the Nissan Urvan NV350 and the Toyota HiAce, can be filed under light commercial vehicles.

-While the Insurance Commission uses the size of the vehicles to determine whether or not they have commercial value, there still are exceptions to the rule.
+While the Insurance Commission (IC) uses the size of the vehicles to determine whether or not they have commercial value, there still are exceptions to the rule.